 For the uninitiated into the fabulous and fashionable world of Miss Fisher, the original Australian series is a 1920s period mystery.
 Vivacious, intelligent, and particularly independent for the period, Miss Fisher returns to Melbourne and begins a career as a private detective, much to the dismay of the handsome Detective Inspector Jack Robinson.
 Eventually, Phryne wins him over with her charm as they solve crimes together and slowly fall in love (even though she isn’t the marrying type at all.)

 The original series based on Kerry Greenwood’s novels is exciting, hysterical, and sweet (don’t forget the adorable romance between Phryne’s assistant Dot and constable Hugh).
 Did I mention unabashedly romantic?
 Oh, how I loved the passionate stares between Jack and Phryne.
 A dance here, a flirty look there, and maybe even a kiss to build the momentum.

 However, let’s not forget the real star: Miss Fisher’s sensational wardrobe.
 Exquisite in detail and elegant, sometimes outlandish in the best of ways, each of Phryne’s chic outfits emphasizes not only the time period but also her independent and flirtatious personality.
 She’s a woman who loves being a woman, and she won’t apologize for it.

-Plus, she refuses to follow the rules set out for her sex.
+Plus, she refuses to follow the rules set out for her gender.
 Thankfully, Miss Fisher and the Crypt of Tears continues to recognize how vital Phryne’s wardrobe is to the product of this lively and fabulous female character.

 ‘MISS FISHER AND THE CRYPT OF TEARS‘ REVIEW: INDIANA JONES MEETS ROMANCE ADVENTURE SERIALS